| -----------------------------

 please note that the scholarship

 provided does not cover any travel/subsistence expenses while in Switzerland.
+To apply

 for a scholarship, send your application form (with cover letter and